 “Unlike the Attorney General Office, which has several full-time employees that assist with press and public relations, the Auditor’s Office does not have a full-time employee to perform those functions,” Wood said.
 “Furthermore, unlike many other state agencies, the Auditor’s budget did not provide for a full-time policy development staffer until recently.”

-He said for these reasons, McGuinness hired My Campaign Group to assist in those tasks, and noted that the company has performed policy development services for other elected officials in Delaware before, including a former governor.
+He said for these reasons, McGuiness hired My Campaign Group to assist in those tasks, and noted that the company has performed policy development services for other elected officials in Delaware before, including a former governor.

 He called all the contracts with My Campaign Group “entirely lawful.”